Elaine Fleming

-Elaine Fleming is a former mayor of Cass Lake, Minnesota, a position to which she was elected in 2003.
-Cass Lake—officially a city, but with a population under 1000—is located within the reservation boundaries of the Leech Lake Band of Ojibwe.
-She is a professor at Leech Lake Tribal College and the first Native American mayor of Cass Lake; she is aligned with the Green Party of Minnesota and is one of the organizers of Rock the Vote - Rez Style.
+Elaine Fleming is a former mayor of Cass Lake, Minnesota, a position she held from 2003-2006.
+Cass Lake—officially a city, but with a population under 1,000 people—is located within the reservation boundaries of the Leech Lake Band of Ojibwe.
+Fleming was the first Native person (Ojibwe) and woman to be elected mayor of Cass Lake.
+She is aligned with the Green Party of Minnesota and is one of the organizers of Rock the Vote - Rez Style.
+Fleming was elected mayor for her first term by seven votes, and won via a write-in campaign for her second term.

-Cass Lake is a Superfund site, as a result of chemical dumping by the St. Regis Paper Company.
-Fleming has characterized St. Regis's activities as "environmental racism", which, in turn she has characterized as "terrorism in our communities".
-Fleming was elected mayor for her first term by seven votes.
-Fleming was elected mayor for a second term as a write-in campaign.
-As of 2006, Fleming was serving her second and last term as Mayor of Cass Lake, Minnesota.
+Cass Lake is a Superfund site, as a result of chemical dumping by the St. Regis Paper Company, which operated from 1957 to 1985.
+Fleming has characterized St. Regis's activities as environmental racism which, in turn she has characterized as "terrorism in our communities".
+She, along with other Cass Lake community members, have been negatively affected by the pollution caused by St. Regis.
+Aside from environmental justice, Fleming has also been a vocal advocate for Indigenous food sovereignty.

+She has been an instructor at Leech Lake Tribal College for more than 30 years, teaching Ojibwe culture and history.

 Fleming has been involved in animal rescue since 2011.

+Fleming was on a committee that researched and commissioned a statue of Shaynowishkung, an Ojibwe spokesman from the mid nineteenth century; the statue was unveiled in 2015.